 - Admin Alert Health Check.
-This health check watches for administrative alerts generated by the LDAP external server to determine whether the server has entered a degraded or unavailable state. - Replication Backlog Health Check.
-This health check monitors the replication backlog of the LDAP external server instance.
+This health check watches for administrative alerts generated by the LDAP external server to determine whether the server has entered a degraded or unavailable state. - Groovy Scripted LDAP Health Check.
+This health check allows you to create custom LDAP health checks in a dynamically-loaded Groovy script, which implements the ScriptedLDAPHealthCheck class defined in the UnboundID Server SDK. - Replication Backlog Health Check.
+While the Admin Alert Health Check consumes replication backlog alerts emitted from external servers, a finer definition of external server health based on replication backlog can be defined with this health check.
 If a server falls too far behind in replication, then the directory proxy server can stop sending requests to it.
-A server is classified as degraded or unavailable if the threshold is reached for the number of missing changes, the age of the oldest missing change, or both. - Search LDAP Health Check.
-This health check performs searches on an LDAP external server and gauges the health of the server depending upon the entry returned.
+A server is classified as degraded or unavailable if the threshold is reached for the number of backlogged changes, the age of the oldest backlogged change, or both. - Search LDAP Health Check.
+This health check performs searches on an LDAP external server and gauges the health of the server depending if the expected results were returned within an acceptable response time.
 For example, if an error occurs while attempting to communicate with the server, then the server is considered unavailable.
-You can also run a filter on the entry returned, for example running a search on a monitor attribute. - Work Queue Busyness Health Check.
+You can also apply filters to the results in order to use values within the monitor entry as indicators of server health. - Third Party LDAP Health Check.
+This health check allows you to define LDAP health check implementations in third-party code using the UnboundID Server SDK. - Work Queue Busyness Health Check.
 This health check may be used to monitor the percentage of time that worker threads in backend servers spend processing requests.